-A challenger bank with a 150 year heritage may sound incongruous; but it is that heritage of customer service aligned with clear targeted niche propositions and an efficient operating model which helped OneSavings Bank to move from opening its doors as a bank in 2011 to joining the FTSE 250 index in 2015.
+A challenger bank with a 150-year heritage may sound incongruous, but it is that heritage of customer service aligned with clear targeted niche propositions and an efficient operating model which helped OneSavings Bank to move from opening its doors as a bank in 2011 to joining the FTSE 250 index in 2015.

-Originally a building society which can trace its roots back through mergers and acquisitions to the Kent and Canterbury Building Society which was established in 1847, in more recent years OneSavings Bank had been through exponential growth and the executive team recognised they wanted to further strengthen the OneSavings Bank proposition; unifying and developing a customer-focused culture across the UK and Indian divisions.
-This whilst ensuring that the bank remains true to the principles of good banking as set out by the Banking Standards Board and regulatory bodies
+Originally a building society that can trace its roots back through mergers and acquisitions to the Kent and Canterbury Building Society which was established in 1847, in more recent years OneSavings Bank had been through exponential growth and the executive team recognised they wanted to further strengthen the OneSavings Bank proposition; unifying and developing a customer-focused culture across the UK and Indian divisions.
+This whilst ensuring that the bank remains true to the principles of good banking as set out by the Banking Standards Board and regulatory bodies.

 The existing culture had evolved as the organisation had grown but that growth had started to create some misalignment, so the executive team wanted to capture the cultural essence and give everyone something that was both believable and aspirational to align to for the future – the aim being to embed a culture which would fuel their future growth aspirations.

 A supporting aim was to further improve employee engagement and ultimately become accredited as a Sunday Times Best 100 Companies to work for.